A7med-Amin/Masalat-Moltahba/README.md

 cmake --build build
 ``````

-You can install CMake extention for VSCode and build using it then run the game by typing in cmd
+Instead of the previous commands, you can install CMake extention for VSCode and build using it then run the game by typing in cmd
 ```bash
 ./bin/GAME_APPLICATION.exe
 ``````